A3Antistasi/A3-Antistasi/README.md

 # How to setup

-There are 2 islands in the same repository so you have to rename:
+There are 2 islands in the same repository so you have to:
-- A3-Antistasi folder to **A3-Antistasi.Altis**
-- missionAltis.sqm to **mission.sqm**
+- Download the Github repository
+- Go to /templates/ directory and copy A3-AATemplate.Altis into a new folder
-- Pack the .pbo of folder A3-Antistasi.Altis
+- Copy everything from A3-Antistasi into the A3-AATemplate.Altis folder
-There is stil an issue on description.ext and pic.jpg  by now you'll see the Altis greek voices and Altis picture on map, we're trying to fix it asap.

-That's the example if you want play Altis, if you wanna play Tanoa then you've to rename with .Tanoa
+- Go into /templates/ inside the A3-AATemplate.Altis folder and deleted the other templates in there
+- Then compile the mission using pbomanager

+Replace Altis by Tanoa for tanoa version.

+Or google `arma 3 get pbo workshop` and use workshop version ;)

 # Known Issues:

 - The NATO PvP Option is still WiP, but definitely playable.
 Among other things to improve, the NATO heli taxi (Radio 0-8) uses vanilla BIS module and lack of some functionalities Antistasi needs.
 If in toruble, login/logout.
-- Tanoa is a pain in the♥♥♥♥♥for AI driving on roads.
+- Tanoa is a pain in the ♥♥♥ for AI driving on roads.
 They have built a lot of small tracks which AI uses badly due to the dense jungle which surrounds them.
 Possible solutions are WiP.
 - Mission balancing is still under study.
 - Some features have not been heavily tested.
 That's why are you're here :)